Job JSON specification¶

 }

-Settings are always supplied as strings, please refer to Settings documentation.
+- Settings are always supplied as strings, please refer to Settings documentation.

-Upload file "final_export.mov", at share "projects" from user to share "racing2019_grade", but not overwriting it if exists and size or modification date differ:
+Upload file "final_export.mov", at share "projects" from user to share "racing2019_grade", but not overwriting it if it exists and size or modification date differ:

 {"tasks":[{